mirko93s/btd6farmer/README.md

 <a name="installation"/>

 ## Installation of dependencies:
-The script relies on tesseract which can be installed using this [this](https://github.com/UB-Mannheim/tesseract/wiki) guide.
+The script relies on tesseract (tested with v5.3.0) which can be installed using this [this](https://github.com/UB-Mannheim/tesseract/wiki) guide.
 (*If by any chance the tesseract installation directory is different from the directory specified in Bot.py you need to manually change that in the script.
 Otherwise the bot will not work!*)

 default path (all users tesseract installation):